Brendan Hughes: Release

 Hughes was released from prison in 1986, and returned to live in Belfast, staying initially at the home of Gerry Adams.
 He was appointed to the IRA's Internal Security Unit and liaised between IRA Northern Command and rural units in Tyrone and Armagh.
-In 1990, Hughes appeared at a press conference in Bilbao organised by Batasuna, the political wing of the Basque nationalist paramilitary group ETA, to support an amnesty for ETA prisoners.
+In 1990, Hughes appeared at a press conference in Bilbao organised by Herri Batasuna, the political wing of the Basque nationalist paramilitary group ETA, to support an amnesty for ETA prisoners.

-He resigned from the Army Council in 1994.
 At the start of the 21st century, he became increasingly critical of the political direction of the Sinn Féin leadership.
 In 2000, he criticised the Sinn Féin leadership for allowing building firms in west Belfast to pay low wages to former prisoners and stated his belief that the republican leadership had sold out on their ideals to achieve peace in Northern Ireland.

 In October 2006, Hughes was pictured on the front page of the Irish News wearing an eye patch after undergoing an operation to save his sight, which had been badly damaged due to his hunger strike.
+At some point before his death he had a heart attack, and although he received a bypass surgery, his condition continued to deteriorate thereafter.

 Death

+At the beginning of February 2008, Hughes was hospitalised due to a chest infection and influenza, later falling into a coma.
+He died at the age of 59 years in Belfast City Hospital a week later on 16 February 2008.

+In accordance with Hughes’s wishes, his ashes were buried or scattered in three places in Ireland: the grave of his parents; the ruins of his grandfather’s home in the Cooley mountains in County Louth, and at the D Company memorial on the Falls Road – but not at the Provisional plot in Milltown cemetery.

-Hughes died at the age of 59 years in hospital in Belfast on 16 February 2008.
-After a requiem mass at St Peter's Cathedral, Belfast, he was cremated at Roselawn Cemetery in the city, and his ashes were scattered at a spot in the Cooley Mountains near the village of Omeath, County Louth, Republic of Ireland.
-A memorial stone seat was erected to Hughes's memory in the vicinity in February 2011, but was smashed to pieces in a night-time sledge hammer attack by person(s) unknown shortly afterwards.
+A memorial stone seat was erected to Hughes's memory in the vicinity in February 2011, but was smashed to pieces in a night-time sledgehammer attack by unknown people shortly afterwards.